 Oklahoma disclosure forms

-Property Condition Disclosure Statement for Known Defects
+Property Condition Disclosure Statement for Known Defects (Appendix A and Appendix B)

 The seller disclosure statement details any known issues with your home and its major appliances and systems.